GraphAlchemist/GraphofThings/README.md

     * Must have version property, to denote version of operating system.
     * Can have any number of properties relevant to the use case including firmware version, operating system, etc.
     * Can form a relationship with :Human, :Location, and other :Mobile nodes.
-    * Can also form a TYPE relationship with :DeviceType nodes to further denote the the category of device.
+    * Can also form a TYPE relationship with :MachineType nodes to further denote the the category of device.

 * :User - a node that indicates a persona, typically from social media, that does not exist in the scope of the IoT application currently.
 Obvious example would include Facebook user, Linkedin, Twitter, etc. gathered from a :Human social sign-on data.
     * Can have any number of properties relevant to the persona and use case - E.g age, email, gender.